wesmc7777/Azure-IoT-C-SDK-Reference/iothub-device-client-h/mockable-function.md

 # MOCKABLE_FUNCTION()

-Creates a IoT Hub client for communication with an existing IoT Hub using the device auth module.
+Creates a IoT Hub client for communication with an existing IoT Hub using the specified parameters.

 ## Syntax